swiftlang/swift-evolution/proposals/0184-improved-pointers.md

 - **add unsized memory methods to `UnsafeMutableBufferPointer`**

 The following methods will be added to `UnsafeMutableBufferPointer`, giving it parity with `UnsafeMutablePointer`.
-Note that `UnsafeMutableBufferPointer` already contains a `initialize<S>(from:)` method.
+Note that `UnsafeMutableBufferPointer` already contains an `initialize<S>(from:)` method.

 ```swift
 static func allocate<Element>(capacity:Int) -> UnsafeMutableBufferPointer<Element>